How Google Classroom became teachers’ go-to tool—and why it’s fallen short

 Now, educators are beginning to see the limits of our current system.
 Google, in particular, has been in the spotlight as usage of its Classroom product has exploded; the free service, which teachers use to assign and manage assignments, has added 50 million active users since March, doubling its global footprint in a matter of months.
 (Similarly, its cheap and kid-friendly Chromebook devices are still sold out at many retailers.)

 But while Google Classroom has become a lifeline for schools and families, it has also become a source of frustration.
 For one, the product has been carefully designed to support workflows associated with in-person learning—workflows that make far less sense in a virtual or hybrid context.
-Secondly, the product is inherently limited by Google’s careful neutrality on questions of pedagogy and what kind of virtual learning actually works best for students.
+Secondly, the product is inherently limited by Google’s careful neutrality on questions of pedagogy and what kind of virtual learning is most effective.
 Google wants educators to turn to Classroom for answers; its new “Teach from Anywhere” site, for example, showcases a variety of product tutorials.
 But teachers with questions about the best, research-based models for effective virtual instruction are likely to walk away unsatisfied.

 “Technology in education has the ability to accelerate and help teachers become great,” says Avni Shah, Google’s vice president for education.
 “In as much as we can help provide [teachers] with the functionality that they need in order to do what they know works best for their students, that’s the role that we’re trying to play.”